altocodenl/tagaway/readme.md

 ### Todo beta

-- server: fix sorting of imports (ongoing goes first, just sort by id)
-- server: delete oauth credentials when deleting user
+fix sorting of imports (ongoing goes first, just sort by id), delete oauth credentials when deleting user, when 401 error in listing or upload, delete credentials and show error

-- server: when 401 error in listing or upload, delete credentials
+- server: test 401

-- bug a:: count, clarify in doc, document changes of last commit
+- server: bug a:: count, clarify in doc, document changes of last commit
-- document blank
+- server: downgrade notification priorities
 - server: check list of server vs import
-- client: test & style for update once // auto-update // pause auto-update box
 - client: check if more queries are done on initial load of update box
 - client: check what happens if connection is dropped while uploading
 - client: fix case where alreadyUploaded/repeated is too eager to send the complete operation
 - client: delete account button
 - client: refresh always in upload, import and pics
 - client: cannot go back from view pics to other views because of URL change
 - server: process to review unsupported formats, invalid pivs and errored mp4 conversions